Anti-Religious Campaign in communist Romania: Appointment of a supportive Orthodox Patriarch

 The Romanian Orthodox Patriarch, Nicodim, had not opposed the post-war installation of the new regime, however, he had been reticent about the rise of Communism and proved to be an obstacle in the regime's initial attempts at taking control of the church.
 On February 27, 1948, he died under unexplained circumstances; during the following months when a new Patriarch was to be chosen, Metropolitan Irineu of Moldavia and Bukovina (who was thought to be Nicodim's successor) also died under unexplained circumstances, on April 5, 1948.
 Metropolitan Justinian Marina, a bishop who had published a new doctrine for the church called the 'Social Apostolate' that forged cooperation between the church and the government, was then named the new Patriarch of the Orthodox Church in Romania.
 From this point onwards in the history of the People's Republic of Romania, the regime controlled the Patriarchate and ensured that only candidates loyal to them would occupy the post.

 The Communists gained complete control of the church, and began persecuting its membership, while the hierarchy turned a blind eye towards this and even cooperated through using its resources to assist the state in its terror campaign against targeted members; the hierarchy denied the existence of persecution.
 The Communists were permitted to choose who served in the church, who was admitted to seminary and even what the sermon content would be.
 The national clerical bodies' elections were dominated by the party who imposed its own candidates and filled clerical bodies with people loyal to the party.
 Priests who were opposed to the Communists were removed (the church hierarchy itself could even dismiss them).
 The bishops openly criticized the West and praised the political achievements of the Soviet Union; the pastoral letters of Patriarch Justinian often had strong political messages that criticized the West as well as Roman Catholics.
-A new theology was taught by the church which joined together Marxist–Leninist ideology and Orthodox teachings.
+A new theology was taught by the church which joined Marxist–Leninist ideology and Orthodox teachings.

 These changes in the church were presented to the public eye, not as an attempt by the state to control the church, but rather a popular decision among the nation's Christians to embrace communism.